CityLink Orange (BaltimoreLink): History

 In addition, the line's frequency was cut virtually in half at most times.
 Rush hour service, which had operated every 7–8 minutes, was reduced to one bus every 15 minutes.
 Midday service, which had operated every 10–12 minutes, was reduced to one bus every 15 minutes.
 Saturday service was reduced from 15 to 30 minutes, and Sunday service from 30 minutes to hourly.

 The cost savings generated from the reduction in service was used to operate a new, limited-stop service known as Route 40 (now "QuickBus").
 The line, which overlaps on much of the route, but serves the Security Boulevard corridor rather than Catonsville, provides limited-stop service for faster travel.
 MTA believed that operating such a service would absorb much of Route 23's ridership while improving bus service over the corridor.

 The overhaul of Route 23, which took effect on October 23, 2005, was not met pleasantly by riders.
 Many complained about the reduction in service while Route 40 did not stop near their streets, and did not meet their needs in any way.
 Also, some complained about routing changes.
 Most notably, businesses along Saratoga Street in downtown Baltimore reported a massive loss in customers who waited for buses near their shops.

 MTA responded to complaints about the Saratoga Street losses.
 On February 26, 2006, the no. 23 was once again modified to serve the small businesses on Saratoga Street while retaining part of its new route on the Fayette/Baltimore Street corridor.

-East of Middle River

-Currently, Route 23 does not provide any service east of Back River Neck Road, but the line did in the past.
-Today, riders wishing to travel to points along the Eastern Boulevard corridor east of Back River Neck Road must transfer to another line.
-Service is available in this area on several other routes.

-Route 4 operates along Eastern between North Point Boulevard and Martin Boulevard.
-Regular service from Middle River to Whispering Woods is provided on Route 24.
-Route 160 provides four express trips daily to/from Oliver Beach.
+In August 2026, construction began to install bus lanes along the route of the proposed Red Line to improve service on the CityLink Orange, CityLink Blue, and QuickLink 40 routes.